 COVID-19: health and safety measures at schools

-Read the health and safety rules and guidelines for all schools in Ontario.
-These rules are in place to support safe in-person learning for students and staff for the 2021-2022 school year.
+Learn about the guidelines and health and safety measures for all public and private schools.
+These rules support safe in-person learning for students and staff for the 2021-2022 school year.

 On this page Skip this page navigation